my forthcoming book:

 In the modern Tantric tradition, masters like Tulku Urgyen emphasize the sensitivity and seriousness of this bond.
 Tulku Urgyen once said that breaking samaya—not physically or ritually, but energetically, through mistrust or betrayal—creates deep obstacles on the subtle plane.
 The breakage is not “punished” from outside, but reverberates in the disciple’s own field, like a string cut in a finely tuned instrument.

-“If we break samaya, the result is just like breaking a needle.
-You can never sew with it again.” — Tulku Urgyen Rinpoche
+Tulku Urgyen Rinpoche states that “if we break samaya, the result is just like breaking a needle.
+You can never sew with it again.”—

 The reason why breaking the samaya with the guru is a great misfortune is that it entangles the disciple in projection and separation.
 Instead of resolving karma, it creates new ripples of blame, doubt, and distance from the very clarity they once touched.